 CoinValueChecker App eliminates this complexity entirely.
 Simply scan your coin, and our AI instantly analyzes all critical features, compares against thousands of auction records, and delivers an accurate market valuation in seconds.
 Professional-grade assessment, right in your pocket.

-The San Francisco Mint contributed two proof versions exclusively for collectors.
-The standard clad proof features the distinctive Deep Cameo contrast between frosted design elements and mirror-like fields.
+San Francisco produced two proof versions for collectors only.
+The clad proof features the Deep Cameo (DCAM) contrast effect — frosted devices against mirror-like fields.
+The silver proof uses the same visual quality but in traditional 90% silver composition.

-The Satin Finish special strikes from both Philadelphia and Denver occupy a unique position between circulation coins and traditional proofs.
-These specimens were sold exclusively in uncirculated mint sets.
+The Satin Finish special strikes from both Philadelphia and Denver sit between circulation coins and true proofs in terms of finish and purpose.
+They were sold exclusively in annual Uncirculated Mint Sets.

 2006-P Dime Value